jetty-project/embedded-servlet-server/README.md

 Quick Start
 -----------

-    $ mvn clean install exec:exec
+    $ mvn clean compile exec:exec

 Open your web browser to

-    http://localhost:8080/  for the root of the project
+    http://localhost:8080/  for the root of the webapp

-    http://localhost:8080/test/  to show the annotation working as expected